What happens when tourism dies?

-When unnecessary risks are publicised?
+When unnecessary risks are publicised.

 When warnings go out and scare the public away?

-Obviously the tourists stay away.
+Obviously, the tourists stay away.
 Most heed these warnings (which are often blown way out of proportion) and don’t even consider coming to that area.
 They book their vacations elsewhere.
-And the once thriving tourist trade dies.
+And the once-thriving tourist trade dies.

-But it is more than hotels, resorts and hostels that close their doors and lose trade.
-Their staff lose their jobs.
+But it is more than hotels, resorts, and hostels that close their doors and lose trade.
+Their staff loses their jobs.
 The local artists and craftsmen have no-one to sell their wares to.
 The food vendors and restaurants close their doors.
 Then the farmers have no-one to sell their crops to.
 No-one comes to build holiday homes, and so many locals lose their jobs as there is no trade.
 And the list goes on.